marcuseyellens/Smarty/README.md

 ## Roadmap

-Frankly, Dapp Lab has met and exceeded my own expectations and use cases.
+Frankly, Smarty has met and exceeded my own expectations and use cases.
 As such, it does not have an active roadmap — I just work on what I want when I feel like it.

 ## License